 Follow the road primarily to the southeast and back into the canyon walls.
 This area gets a considerable amount sediment from rain drainage, tire tracks can easily be washed over.

-Suitable for big group, excellent views.
+This camp is suitable for a big group and has excellent views.
 Return back out to the main road to continue the offroad trip.

 The road splits here for a short distance.
 The higher road is a harder option with a ledge obstacle, where the lower road takes you directly to the steps obstacle.

 Follow up the obstacle.
 This obstacle, like most in the desert, changes on a regular basis.
 After navigating the obstacle, follow a more defined road just past the obstacle around a hillside.

 From this point, the road goes downhill and around an outcropping containing two very minor arches.
 As you go up and around the corner, be mindful there is a blind curve.

 If you travel this road in the opposite direction as to how this guide is written (from south to north) this is a blind corner shelf road with no passing.
 Views of Lockhart Canyon and benches to the west and southwest.

 Follow the road as it wraps to the southeast.
 There are views of Hatch Point, hoodoos, and spires which are common along the four-wheel drive route.

 Follow the road easterly with views to the south of the actual Lockhart Basin.
 Shortly after this point, the road will become narrow and start descending a ridge.

 Continue along the road and minor switchbacks.
 There are a couple of turnouts if needed.
 At the bottom, the road transitions into wider and more graded condition.